Enabling Efficiency-Precision Trade-offs for Label Trees in Extreme Classification: Introduction

 Similarity-based trees, however, do not explicitly aim to address infrastructure costs.
 While tree-based methods scale the computational complexity from linear in the number of labels to logarithmic, further improvements have been achieved when some labels are more frequently matched to the context than others, causing an imbalance in label frequencies \cite{mikolov2013distributed}.
 Not surprisingly, such an imbalance occurs in many XMC datasets, where the label frequencies are often well approximated by a power-law distribution \cite{khandagale2020bonsai}.
 For example, in Wiki-500K, a common benchmark XMC dataset, the most frequent 1\% of the labels can provide at least one relevant label for 50\% of the dataset (Figure \ref{fig:wiki500k_labelFreqs}, see Appendix \ref{app:additionalSims} for more details).
 This phenomenon creates opportunity to further optimize training and inference costs by placing frequently occurring labels higher in the tree.
 Existing similarity-based methods do not perform this optimization, as they consider only the label feature space when clustering, placing every label at the same depth.

 On the other end of the spectrum, coding-theoretic trees optimize purely for the expected depth of the returned labels, ignoring the label feature space entirely.
-One recent model which utilizes such a tree is fastText \cite{joulin2016bag_fasttext}, which applies Huffman coding to the label frequencies to construct a label tree for a hierarchical softmax.
+One model which utilizes such a tree is fastText \cite{joulin2016bag_fasttext}, which applies Huffman coding to the label frequencies to construct a label tree for a hierarchical softmax.
 While such models yield efficient training and inference, observed speed-ups appear to be at the cost of accuracy \cite{mikolov2013distributed}.
-Latency is very implementation dependent, and small engineering choices can dramatically impact raw wall-clock time.
 For clarity and theoretical grounding, in this work we analyze the tree metric of expected depth (expected latency) as a proxy for training and prediction computational costs \cite{mikolov2013distributed}.

 On the surface, these similarity-based and coding-theoretic methods are at an apparent impasse.
 The recent work of \cite{busa2019computational} on probabilistic label trees (PLTs), a formalization of the label trees previously discussed, posed a fundamental question that we tackle in this paper: \textit{``to find a tree structure that results in a PLT with a low training and prediction computational costs as well as low statistical error seems to be a very challenging problem, not well-understood yet''}.
 In this paper, we design a scheme that can interpolate between similarity-based and coding-theoretic trees, allowing one to smoothly trade off between statistical performance and expected latency.
-Our contributions in this work are twofold: \begin{enumerate} \item Provide a unified framework to study probabilistic label trees for datasets with both similarity measures and frequencies. \item Design an objective and algorithm for constructing PLTs, with a tunable hyperparameter to interpolate between the computationally-efficient and statistically-efficient solutions. \end{enumerate}
+Our contributions in this work are twofold: \begin{enumerate} \item Provide a unified framework to study probabilistic label trees for datasets with both frequencies and similarity measures. \item Design an objective and algorithm for constructing PLTs with a tunable hyperparameter to interpolate between the computationally efficient and statistically efficient solutions. \end{enumerate}